pablomarin/GPT-Azure-Search-Engine/README.md

 5. Enable Semantic Search on your Azure Cognitive Search Service:
    - On the left-nav pane, select Semantic Search (Preview).
    - Select either the Free plan or the Standard plan.
 You can switch between the free plan and the standard plan at any time.
+6. Make sure you run the notebooks on Python 3.10
-6. Install the dependencies on your machine (make sure you do the below comand on the same conda environment that you are going to run the notebooks:
+7. Install the dependencies on your machine (make sure you do the below comand on the same conda environment that you are going to run the notebooks:
 ```
 pip install -r ./requirements.txt
 ```
-7. Edit app/credentials.py with your azure services information
+8. Edit app/credentials.py with your azure services information
-8. Run 01-Load-Data-ACogSearch.ipynb:
+9. Run 01-Load-Data-ACogSearch.ipynb:
-   - Loads PDF files into your Search Engine and create the first index with AI skills
+  - Loads 9.8k PDFs into your Search Engine and create the first index with AI skills
-9. Run 02-LoadCSVOneToMany-ACogSearch.ipynb and:
+10. Run 02-LoadCSVOneToMany-ACogSearch.ipynb and:
   - Ingests 52k documents into your Search Engine coming from 1 CSV file
-10. Run 03-Quering-AOpenAI.ipynb:
+11. Run 03-Quering-AOpenAI.ipynb:
    - Run queries in Azure Cognitive Search and see how they compare with enhancing the experience with Azure OpenAI
-11. Go to the app/ folder and click the Deploy to Azure function to deploy the Web Application in Azure Web App Service.
+12. Go to the app/ folder and click the Deploy to Azure function to deploy the Web Application in Azure Web App Service.
 It takes a few minutes.
    - The deployment automatically comes with CI/CD, so any change that you commit/push to your github forked repo will automatically trigger a deployment in the Application.

 ---